Good Nutrition Starts Early

 In infancy, breastfeeding is the best nutrition and should be encouraged for at least the first six months, per the AAP guidelines.
 The introduction of solid foods should not be delayed beyond six months and may be introduced between four and six months.
 In fact, AAP’s guidelines state:

 Although solid foods should not be introduced before 4 to 6 months of age, there is no current convincing evidence that delaying their introduction beyond this period has a significant protective effect on the development of atopic disease regardless of whether infants are fed cow milk protein formula or human milk.
 This includes delaying the introduction of foods that are considered to be highly allergic, such as fish, eggs, and foods containing peanut protein.

 It’s important to properly introduce foods for safety to avoid choking.
 Parents concerned about food allergies should discuss them with their pediatrician.
 Ensuring that foods are cut into appropriate sized pieces and that children are supervised when eating are important considerations.

 As children grow, peanuts and peanut butter provide a nutrient-dense and shelf-stable food that can make mealtimes easier.
-A staple for the diet, it’s estimated that the average child will eat more than 1,500 peanut butter and jelly sandwiches before graduating from high school!

 - Thygarajan and Burks.
 American Academy of Pediatrics recommendations on the effects of early nutritional interventions on the development of atopic disease.
 Curr Opin Pediatr.
 Available at: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2659557/.
 Accessed on November 19, 2012.